chris-gong/mymalloc/README.md

 Runs on Rutgers iLab machines (Linux x86_64 bit architecture).

-To run the program, simple call the make command
+To run the program, simply call the make command
 ```
 make
 ```